getbeyondpay/docs/source/index.html.md

 ## Payment SDKs

-We offer several client libraries which consume the Beyond Pay APIs, making it even easier for you to integrate with your project:
+We offer several client libraries (or software development kits) which consume the Beyond Pay APIs, making it even easier for you to integrate with your project.

+Click the respective language tab to see SDK usage examples.
+SDKs coming soon to Github; contact BeyondPayIntegrations@getbeyond.com to request access until then.

 - PHP
 - .NET